nichols-t/turing-joker/StateTransitionTable.md

 ### General Transition Rules
+- State Movement:
+  - The next state is the rank of the current symbol modulo the number of jokers
+  - Terminate if the symbol is a stone card
+  - Move **TODO** if the symbol is a blank card
+- Head Movement:

-- Odd rank cards move the head right.
-Even rank cards move the head left.
+  - Odd rank cards move the head **right**
+  - Even rank cards move the head **left**
+  - Blank cards move the head **TODO**
+- Tape Writing:
+  - If the current state has an **edition**, that edition is also written to the current tape position
-- Diagonals (i.e. state `i`, symbol `i`) write a stone card to the current tape position.
+  - Diagonals (i.e. state `i`, symbol `i`) write a stone card to the current position.